simoncarrignon/evosolearn/README.md

 ```R
 source("protomodels.R")
 ```

-to load the model and the functions it uses and a simple test can be done:
+to load the model and the functions it uses.
+To do a simple run of the model one can do:

 ```R
 #setup the parameters